byvishwanath/retail-analytics/README.md

 ### 3. SQL Analysis

 * Imported cleaned data into MySQL.
-* Wrote SQL queries to answer business questions and run queries to extract insights on customer segments, loyalty, and purchase drivers.
+* Wrote SQL queries to answer business questions and run queries to extract insights on customer segments, loyalty.
-*

 ### 4. Power BI Dashboard

 Developed an interactive dashboard to visualize: